cvinicius-sarmento/gettingcleaningdata/README.md

 It's not necessary to download the data.
 The script downloads the data and unzips the files to manipulate them.
 In case you already have the files in your computer you can comment the code that downloads the zip data and you can set the appropriate path of the files.

+### Required Packages
+* `dplyr`

+### Script output
+2 files:
+* `unifiedDS.txt`: the data set of the merged training and test sets with the measurements on the mean and standard deviation
+* `tidyDS.txt`: the data set with the average of each variable for each activity and each subject